 Intercept Geometry is a set of concepts that defines how two aircraft (the fighter, and the bandit) and their flight paths interact during an interception.
 The following diagrams will define these concepts and how they interact and interrelate to describe an intercept.

 For official operations, a human Command & Control agency may be available to provide additional information and coordination for fighters.
-In the Air-to-Air mission, this will typically be specified as Air Intercept Control or AIC
+In the Air-to-Air mission, this will typically be specified as Air Intercept Control or AIC.

 Fighters will check in to their assigned controller by first ensuring all members of the flight are pushed to the controlling agency’s frequency, and then proceed to contact the controller using the following as a template: